 Dr. Luana Ross ( Confederated Salish and Kootenai Tribes, located at Flathead Indian Reservation in Montana) has a Ph.D. in sociology from the University of Oregon, and has been a professor at the University of California at Davis and UC Berkeley.
-Dr. Ross is currently associate professor of Women Studies at UW, has been in AIS as an Adjunct Professor since 1999, and is the co-director of Native Voices Graduate Program.
+Dr. Ross is an associate professor of Women Studies at UW, has been in AIS as an Adjunct Professor since 1999, and is the co-director of Native Voices Graduate Program.
+She retired in 2019.

 Since her tenure with Native Voices, Dr. Ross has produced several award winning films including A Century of Genocide in the Americas: The Residential School Experience, White Shamans and Plastic Medicine, and The Place of the Falling Waters.